 Whether you are entitled to be paid for overtime, and at what rate, is something that is agreed between you and your employer.
 If there is an agreement, it becomes an express term in the contract of employment.
-The written statement of particulars, which you should be given within a month of starting work, should tell you how your pay will be calculated.
+The written statement of particulars, which you should get on or before your first day at work, should tell you how your pay will be calculated.

 A collective agreement between the union and employer may specify the overtime payable.

-It is usual for employees on an hourly rate to be paid for overtime worked.
+It is usual for workers on an hourly rate to be paid for overtime worked.
 Where payment is made for overtime, the hours worked should be recorded by the employer and payment due should be calculated in accordance with the contract of employment at the agreed rate, i.e. plain time or premium rate.
 Payment is usually made a week or month in arrears.

-Many workers, particularly during an economic downturn when jobs may be scarcer, feel under pressure to work extra hours for free.
+Many workers, particularly during an economic downturn when jobs are scarcer, feel under pressure to work extra hours for free.
 The TUC calculates that in excess of five million people regularly work overtime unpaid, and that the average person gives two working months of free labour to their employer every year.

 You can work out the value of your unpaid overtime using the WorkSMART overtime calculator.
 Every year, unions mark Work your proper hours day, which is the day when the average person who does unpaid overtime finishes the unpaid days they do every year, and starts earning for themselves.
 We think that's a day worth celebrating.